cognitedata/units-catalog/README.md

 # Cognite Data Fusion Unit Catalog

 This repository stores a comprehensive unit catalog for Cognite Data Fusion (CDF) with a focus on standardization, comprehensiveness, and consistency.
-The catalog is maintained in two primary JSON files:
+The catalog is maintained in two primary JSON files located in `versions/v1/`:

 1. `units.json`: Contains a list of units with their metadata.
 2. `unitSystems.json`: Contains various unit systems and their quantities.